max-russo-com/mx2/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow)

 **MX² (MAX 2 eXcryption)** is an open, verifiable, password-protected container format.

-It stores two long, high-entropy secret phrases securely, reproducibly, and in a portable ASCII-safe structure.
+It provides a minimal, portable ASCII-safe way to encrypt long-term, high-entropy secrets using only standard, well-studied cryptography (Argon2id + XChaCha20-Poly1305).

-The goal is to provide a deterministic format and key-derivation logic that works identically across platforms, while keeping encryption randomized and aligned with modern AEAD best practices (Argon2id + XChaCha20-Poly1305).
+MX² is designed to be small, auditable, fully reproducible across platforms, and independent of any specific application or ecosystem.

 ## ⭐ Features